 But, finding the right employee benefit that will fit your budget or your preferences for perks may not be easy.
 This is why we’ve listed 10 types of employee benefits you can provide for your team members.
 After all, modern HR is all about employee happiness!

 Types of employee benefits

-A fun but effective employee benefit that you can set up at a very minimal cost is cozy and laidback spaces within the office environment.
+A fun but effective employee benefit that you can set up at a very minimal cost is cosy and laidback spaces within the office environment.